 Another packed week of events in Northern Ireland, with magic shows, theatre performances, art workshops, music fundraisers and atmospheric film screenings.
-Don't forget you can always keep up to date by checking the What's On Calendar at any time and do get in touch if you have any interesting events you'd like to see featured.

 Monday 7 April

 Association of Ulster Drama Festival – Theatre at the Mill, 7 – 12 April

 Six amateur drama groups will each stage a play on one night of the festival, competing for the Grand Opera House Premiere Award.
 Adjudicated by Chris Jaegar GODA, the plays are an eclectic selection, including Bedroom Farce by Alan Ayckbourne and Who’s Afraid of Virginia Woolf by Edward Albee.
 Tickets are £12 (£10 conc.) per play or £60 (£50 conc.) for a festival ticket and can be bought here.